systemed/tilemaker/README.md

 	docker build . -t tilemaker

-The docker container can be run e.g.:
+The docker container can be run like this:

- 	docker run -i -t --rm tilemaker --help
+ 	docker run -v /Users/Local/Downloads/:/srv -i -t --rm tilemaker /srv/germany-latest.osm.pbf --output=/srv/germany.mbtiles

+Keep in mind to map the volume your .osm.pbf files are in to a path within your docker container, as seen in the example above.

 Configuring
 -----------